CL17189/LUDecompostition_HPP/README.md

   - Fine-grained synchronization via OpenMP locks
   - Auto switch to serial execution when the lower triangle becomes small
 - ✅ Built-in correctness check: verifies that $LU \approx A$
 - 📈 Performance evaluation: time curve plotted and compared against naive version
+- Automaticly change to serial code when n is small!

 ## 💡 Motivation